 After Bob's dad came mine and my other brother's, "George".
 Mine and George's dad pretty much did the same thing to her as Bob's dad did.
 But Bob was also a target, though it mostly "sit there and don't move.
-If you move you get a hole" as opposed to full-blown "you breathed wrong 'smack'".
+If you move you get a crack" as opposed to full-blown "you breathed wrong 'smack'".
 Eventually my mother couldn't take it anymore and she snapped, kicked out our dad and began to raise us on her own.
 I was about... two maybe three when she 'evicted' him from her life.

 After all the abuse she suffered my mother has a defence mechanism, a conditioned response, to anger or perceived threats.
 She gets verbally aggressive, and I seriously mean aggressive.
 Now, because my brother has ADHD he obviously has behavioural problems, and the test my mother's patience quite often.
 The problem is, most of his behaviour, and George's inability to deal with emotions, stems from my mother because; like most children do, George learned how to behave by watching mummy.

 This is a big problem for me because, whenever my mother is angry about something, I intentionally get her to 'blow a casket' and rant and what-not at me.
 This is because she's now married to a man who has made her happy and who she loves (though he's got his own problems really) and it wouldn't do for her to destroy her marriage because of her conditioned responses.